 Finance

-Building and scaffolding financial models with AI
+Building, scaffolding, and first-draft financial models with AI

 Why the human is still essential here